Common Uses for Plastic Channels

 Polycarbonate

 People with high impact resistance generally prefer polycarbonate as the right material for plastic channels.
-This is because they provide a smooth surface finish and a high-gloss surface.
-However, if you want a long-term service, polycarbonate might not be appropriate, it can be made into polycarbonate rods.
+This is because it provides a smooth surface finish and a high-gloss surface.
+However, if you want long-term service, polycarbonate plastic might not be appropriate.
+It can be made into polycarbonate rods.

 If you need high-impact resistance, colorability, excellent smoothness, and long-term durability, acrylic plastics are the suitable material for you.
 On the other hand, polycarbonate might be impact-resistant, but they are not as durable as acrylic.